Model catalog

 01

-The most-trained base on Allocate.
-Frontier-class starting quality means the fine-tune spends its budget on your domain instead of general capability, and MIT licensing means the result is unambiguously yours.
+Apache 2.0 with 397B parameters and strong multilingual pretraining.
+The fine-tune spends its budget on your domain instead of general capability, and the result is unambiguously yours.

 02

-The most documented fine-tuning target in the industry.
-Every method, LoRA, QLoRA, full fine-tuning, has published recipes and known behavior on this base.
+The 70B Llama line is the most documented fine-tuning target in the industry: every method, LoRA, QLoRA, full fine-tuning, has published recipes and known behavior on it.
 When the training run must work the first time, start here.

 03